My 1910 era home has a ton of doors. Obviously, the bedrooms, bathrooms, and closets all have doors.

 I attached the trim to the panel with wood glue, using old textbooks to hold everything in place while the glue dried.

 If the original door panel had been thicker, I might have added some brad nails.
 But because it was so thin, I was concerned that any nails I used would go right through to the other side.

 Step 7: Caulk and Touch Up the Door

 The trim I used wasn’t identical to routered edges of the door, so anywhere there were gaps I added caulk.
 This made everything look a whole lot more professional, and made it a lot less obvious that the door was an afternoon DIY.

 Once the caulk was dry, I carefully touched up the paint with an angled paintbrush so that it it blended right in.

 This project took about a day and half, although most of that was waiting for the paint/primer/glue/caulk to dry.
 It was a lot of stop and go, but a pretty painless project in the long run.

-I love how it turned out!
+I love how the faux french door turned out!
 The door looks so much better this way.
-Plus, it's not sticky anymore, which is a definite plus!
+Plus, it’s not sticky anymore, which is a definite plus!